 Hemophilia Federation of America

 Each year, HFA awards scholarships to promising students in the bleeding disorders community.
 In order to better serve the students in our community, HFA is offering 4 scholarships for an increased amount of $2,000-$4,000 in three categories.
 Continue reading below for a breakdown of each scholarship.
 1) Educational Scholarship 2) Parent/Sibling/Child Educational Scholarship 3) Medical/Healthcare Services Educational Scholarship.
-Deadline: April 30, 2020 For more info click here.
+Deadline: April 30, 2020 Click here for more information.

 Diplomat Specialty Infusion Group/Hemophilia of North Carolina Educational Scholarship